The Best Kitchen Faucets

 The other five — Grohe, Moen, Kraus, Newport Brass, and Pfister — also offer ceramic, PVD finish options, but with just one to seven faucets each.
-That’s not to say that any of these brands are lower quality than our top picks — just that there are fewer options per brand.
-If you haven’t found exactly what you want in the other brands, want to invest in luxury versions of cheaper models you’ve seen, they might be a good fit for you.
+That’s not to say that any of these brands are of lower quality than our top picks — just that there are fewer options per brand.
+If you haven’t found exactly what you want in the other brands, or want to invest in luxury versions of cheaper models you’ve seen, they might be a good fit for you.

-To help you choose between your options, we’ve grouped our finalists by brand style and design aesthetic and called out each brand's most emblematic line, but there’s no right or wrong to which faucet you prefer — all of our finalists offer stylish, durable faucets.
+To help you choose among your options, we’ve grouped our finalists by brand style and design aesthetic and called out each brand's most emblematic line, but there’s no right or wrong to which faucet you prefer — all of our finalists offer stylish, durable faucets.
 It’s your job to pick the perfect look for happily-ever-after.

 Our Picks for the Best Kitchen Faucets

 Best All-Around Faucet Brands

 Whether you’re looking for a gooseneck pull-out hose, straight neck, two-handle, touch-controlled, or side spray faucet, there’s plenty to choose from among the 48 faucets (averaging $300–$500) that offer ceramic discs and PVD finish options.

 Most American Standard faucets are understated, classic pieces that would blend in well with a variety of kitchens.
 Though it offers both traditional and modern models, they were all designed with clean, soft, rounded lines.
 If you’re picky about features, there are also a lot of options throughout the brand: Many models come with multiple spray modes, magnetic hose retraction, and temperature memory.